pvdz/preval/tests/cases/normalize/dce/continue/forof.md

 ## Todos triggered

-- (todo) Calling a static method on an ident that is not global and not recorded: $tmpForOfGen_next
+- (todo) Calling a static method on an ident that is not global and not recorded in free loop: tmpForOfGen.next

 ## Globals